 Reserve vs. Preferred

-✓Reserve pays off vs. Preferred if you'll use lounge access, the travel credit, and the dining credit
+✓Reserve pays off vs. Preferred only if you'll use lounge access, the travel credit, and several merchant-specific credits

 ⚠️Reserve's $6,000 welcome spend in 3 months is higher — ensure you can hit it without overspending